drakeapps/mqtt-433mhz-fan/README.md

 Web server is run in docker, though to increase reliability of rpitx, the `/boot/config.txt` will need to be modified outside of docker

+The docker image is hosted on docker hub, but this is my specific version with specific recordings.
+If there is a demand for it, this can be refactored to reflect a more generic version

+This repo includes a workflow to build it and push it to docker hub.
+I would recommend changing the settings to match your info as this makes building the image much easier

 ## Raspberry Pi Modification

 Set the GPU frequency as done in the install.sh